 A burglary conviction will result in you being labeled a felon.
 As a result, you will lose fundamental rights, possibly lose your job and have a difficult time finding employment.
 Contact Law Offices of Clifton Black, P.C. so this doesn’t happen to you.
 We will file motions, suppress evidence and do whatever else is necessary to achieve the best possible outcome for your situation.

 Call (719) 328-1616 to schedule a case evaluation.
-We represent clients in areas such as El Paso County, Crowley County, Lincoln County and Douglas County.
+We represent clients in areas such as El Paso County, Denver County, and Arapahoe County.

 Burglary vs. Theft